Welcoming home a new puppy is one of the greatest experiences in your life.

 2. Chaotic potty training

-One of the first things to teach to your new puppy are potty manners.
+One of the first things to teach your new puppy is potty manners.

 Dogs are really smart when it comes to doing their business.